Whole Foods Changes the Merchandising Rules

-As reported by The Washington Post (which is owned by Amazon chief executive officer Jeff Bezos), the new rules require suppliers to work exclusively with Stamford, CN-based retail strategy firm Daymon, and its subsidiary, SAS Retail Services, to schedule in-store tastings, check inventory on shelves and create displays.
+As reported by The Washington Post (which is owned by Amazon chief executive officer Jeff Bezos), the new rules require suppliers to work exclusively with Stamford, CT-based retail strategy firm Daymon, and its subsidiary, SAS Retail Services, to schedule in-store tastings, check inventory on shelves and create displays.

 The Wall Street Journal foreshadowed the change last fall when it reported that the grocer would be centralizing operations and kicking out brand representatives.